Yarnworker is for weavers who love to weave on the rigid-heddle loom

 All People Welcome

 As a largely virtual space, the Yarnworker community is comprised of folks from all walks of life—all nationalities, all sexes, all cultures, all colors, all races, all religions, all sexual orientations, all ages, all sizes, all abilities, all people from all sorts of families, and all are welcome.
-We may not all agree on all things, but we do agree that weaving is tops and we want to grow our weaving skills in an environment that is encouraging, inclusive, and informative.
+Those who hang in this space agree that weaving is tops and we want to grow our weaving skills in an environment that is encouraging, inclusive, and informative.

 I personally monitor all the activity on my sites and feeds.
 If there is anything I can do to make your experience better please don’t hesitate to reach out to me at email@example.com.
 You can see the spaces I hang out on the contact page.